-OFFICE AND STUDENT HOURS; CAMPUS ACCESS
+SCHOOL OFFICE AND STUDENT HOURS: CAMPUS ACCESS

-The school office is open from 7:25 a.m. - 3:45 p.m. every full day that school is in session and will be closed during parts of July.
+The school office is open from 7:25 a.m. - 3:45 p.m. every full day that school is in session.
+Hours may vary during holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (623) 866-4718.
 Messages may be left on voicemail any time the phone is busy, or staff is out of the office.
-Messages left after hours will be returned the next working day.
-Also, families may contact the administration via e-mail (please see the Faculty & Administration Directory on our website).
-The school's fax number is (623) 866-4719.
+Messages left after hours will be returned within 24 hours.
+Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).